nebari-dev/nebari-docs/docs/docs/how-tos/configure-azure-rbac.md

    ```

    ::note
-   This is just for testing and to serve as an exmaple, vvoid using passwords directly
+   This is just for testing and to serve as an example, avoid using passwords directly
    in command-line operations instead.
    ::